MsCodin/CS50-Web-Programming-Project/README.md

 # Google Search Clone

-A front-end clone of Google Search built with HTML and CSS, submitted as part of [CS50W](https://cs50.harvard.edu/web) by Harvard University.
+A front-end clone of Google Search built with HTML and CSS.

 ## Usage